Child Custody Lawyer in Roseville, CA

 The court may also seek to identify which parent is most likely to foster a healthy co-parenting relationship.
 Based on the health, safety, and well-being of the child, the judge will seek to make a decision that protects the child's interests and well-being based on a review of the individual facts of the case.

-The most important consideration when establishing a child custody arrangement is the best interest of the child — i.e. ensuring that the child is safe and healthy and that he or she has continuous contact with both parents.
+The most important consideration when establishing a child custody arrangement in Roseville and Placer County is the best interest of the child — i.e. ensuring that the child is safe and healthy and that he or she has continuous contact with both parents.
 California judges elevate the best interest of the child above the wishes of either parent.
 The judge will consider the following:

 - The child’s age

 - The health and ability to adapt to his or her home, school and community

 - The capacity of both parents to care for the child

 California allows for two types of custody: